 Option 2?
 Write about it.

-Granted, I am giving everyone who hops on a plane to traverse 5 countries by themselves the benefit of the doubt where common sense is concerned.
+Granted, I am giving everyone the benefit of the doubt where common sense is concerned.
 This might be too grand of an assumption.
-That is why I am sharing...
+As long as you have basic common sense, you're fine.

-MY TOP SAFETY TIPS FOR SOLO FEMALE BACKPACKERS:
+MY TOP SAFETY TIPS FOR SOLO FEMALE BACKPACKERS AND TRAVELERS:

 1. DON'T BE DUMB

-This is what you need to get through your trip.
-Don't get me wrong - I met plenty of idiots while traveling, and I met plenty of idiots who made it home in one piece.
-Don't push your luck - use your head!
+This is what you need to get through your trip!
+Don't push your luck and always use your head!

 2. TRUST YOUR GUT

-I never thought I would actually be saying this, but If something seems fishy, it probably is.
+It's a cliche, but it's true.
+If something seems fishy, it probably is.

 3. DON'T DRIVE A MOTORBIKE IF YOU DON'T KNOW HOW